 This is not the blog post I hoped to start the new year with.
 My dad’s health has been declining since Christmas and sadly, he passed away last week.
 Dad had Lewy Body Dementia, a cruel combination of symptoms similar to both Alzheimer’s and Parkinson’s disease.

-Dad died peacefully in his sleep while in the care of hospice.
-He didn’t suffer; he didn’t linger and for that we are grateful.
-We knew he was failing and tried to prepare ourselves for his death, but, of course, you never really can.
-Saying goodbye was difficult, even though we’ve been doing it a little bit at a time over the last several years.
-He was a fine man, a great dad and grandfather, an all around good guy.
+Dad died peacefully in his sleep, while in the care of hospice.
+He didn’t suffer, he didn’t linger and for that we are grateful.
+He'll be remembered by many as a cheerful and fun loving spirit, a devoted husband, a great dad and grandfather and an all around good guy.

-What started out as mindless sewing became a prayerful experience.
+What began as mindless stitching became a prayerful experience.
 “Snip, sort, sew” was my mantra.
-The quiet focus and familiar routine helped soothe and heal my broken spirit.
+The quiet focus and familiar rhythm of sewing helped soothe my broken spirit.